Kaurin/lab-teleport/Readme.md

 touch group_vars/all/main.yml
 ```

-Edit the `group_vars/all/main.yml` file.
+Create/edit the `group_vars/all/main.yml` file.
 You can find the vars that should be overridden in the `inventory/hosts.yml` file.

 ### Run the acme-lego playbook (once)